codevogel/pls/README.md

   - `yq` - A lightweight and portable command-line YAML processor. ([Installation instructions](https://mikefarah.gitbook.io/yq/#install))
   - Optional: `fzf` - A command-line fuzzy finder. ([Installation instructions](https://github.com/junegunn/fzf?tab=readme-ov-file#installation))

-> ℹ️ Note that `fzf` is completely optional.
+> ℹ️ Note: `fzf` is completely optional.
 It is used only for the `pick_alias` command, which uses a fallback picker if you don't have `fzf` installed.

 #### Instructions